Where do I start?

 How are the winners decided?

 There are different categories for the Move Mining Next Gen competition.
-The Best Overall ($1,000 prize) is judged by a panel of industry experts.
-The People’s Choice ($500 prize) will be determined by how many votes a video gets while online.
-The voting stops at 11:59 pm M.S.T. on January 22, 2020.
-The prizes for Grades K-5 ($250 prize), Grades 6-8 ($250 prize) and Grades 9-12 ($250) are the three age-group categories that will be determined by the panel of experts.
-If in July you are between age groups, determine your group by the grade you will be in on January 22, 2020.
-For example, if you just finished fifth grade in the spring of 2019, your video would go in the 6-8 category, because you will be in sixth grade on January 22, 2020.
+All prizes are determined by a panel of experts in minerals and mining.
+The prizes are: Best Overall ($1,000 prize), Grades K-5 ($250 1st prize and $150 2nd prize), Grades 6-8 ($250 1st prize and $150 2nd prize) and Grades 9-12 ($250 1st prize and $150 2nd prize).
+If in July you are between age groups, determine your group by the grade you will be in on January 18, 2023.
+For example, if you just finished fifth grade in the spring of 2022, your video would go in the 6-8 category, because you will be in sixth grade on January 18, 2023.

 What is www.MineralsEducationCoalition.org?